kaydotdev/stochastic-quantization/README.md

-# Adaptive Stochastic K-means
+# Stochastic Quasi-Gradient K-means (SQG-clustering)

-This repository explores an implementation of the **Adaptive Stochastic K-means** (also referred to as the **Stochastic Quantization algorithm**), a robust and scalable alternative to existing K-means solvers, designed to handle large datasets and utilize memory more efficiently during computation.
+This repository explores an implementation of the **Stochastic Quasi-Gradient K-means** (also referred to as the **Stochastic Quantization algorithm**), a robust and scalable alternative to existing K-means solvers, designed to handle large datasets and utilize memory more efficiently during computation.
 The implementation examines the application of the algorithm to high-dimensional unsupervised and semi-supervised learning tasks.
 The repository